-In a contentious interview with WFAN’s Mike Francesa on Thursday, McAdoo repeatedly tried to steer the conversation from Beckham to this week’s game against the Packers.
+NEW YORK (WFAN) — In a contentious interview with WFAN’s Mike Francesa on Oct.
+6, 2016, Giants coach Ben McAdoo repeatedly tried to steer the conversation from Odell Beckham Jr. to the upcoming game against the Packers.

-But Francesa pressed the coach on how he’s dealing with the excitable wideout, whose emotions have become a major distraction the past two weeks.
+But Francesa pressed the coach on how he was dealing with the excitable wideout, whose emotions had become a major distraction over the previous two weeks.

 “Listen, Mike, we’re talking about this thing until we’re blue in the face,” McAdoo said.
 “The more we talk about it, the more it comes up.”

-Francesa asked McAdoo if he has any issues with Beckham’s behavior.
+Francesa asked McAdoo if he had any issues with Beckham’s behavior.

 “All discussions between Odell and I, they stay private between ourselves,” the first-year head coach said.
 “Listen, I’ve got this young man’s back.”